Alaztiest/Samples/Selenium/Python/README.md

 ## Selenium Code Samples Using Python

-This code samples shows how to use Python and Unittest testing framework in order to write tests.
+These code samples show how to use Python and Unittest testing frameworks in order to write tests.
-Python is easy to learn and has a readable syntax and recommended to writing your tests with.
+Python is easy to learn, has a readable syntax, and is recommended for writing your tests.

 **Downloads:**
 - Download selenium using pip install or easy_install: